 Ian and Margie Douglas have been growing the finger-like fruit for more than ten years, after turning to farming after 46 years in the legal profession.
 They pick-to-order and supply both Australian and International fine dining markets with this oblong-shaped fruit, packed with little spherical bursts of flavour.

 A must for those who care about their food miles, this festival delivers authentic paddock-to-plate experiences that celebrate food, farmers and the natural surrounds – think farm tours, cooking classes and producer dinners.

-Scenic Rim Eat Local Week, running 30 June to 8 July 2018, is your backstage pass to the farms, wineries and food stories of the Scenic Rim.
+Scenic Rim Eat Local Week is your backstage pass to the farms, wineries and food stories of the Scenic Rim.
 Eat your way around the region through a range of experiences from long table lunches through to picking carrots at Queensland’s largest carrot farm!

 You can see camels being milked, feed sheep, goats, pigs and chickens, and taste lots of delicious fresh, local food!
 And don’t miss the Winter Harvest Festival, Eat Local Week’s signature event held at Aratula on 7 July 2018.